 Logic Supply Voltage Range

-5 V ± 2% (range from 4.9 V to 5.1 V; maximum failure voltage 26.4 V).
-During the overvoltage fault system becomes unoperational, but safety function is maintained.
+5 V ± 2% (nominal range from 4.9 V to 5.1 V; maximum voltage in case of external failure 26.4 V).

 Power Supply Voltage Range 1